 Factor in the equity of winning a brand new luxury car in a drawing, earning comps for free meals and hotel rooms, cruises, and other luxuries with real cash value.
 Some loyalty programs may even convert points earned from slot play into real cash at an advantageous rate.
 Add in all of these conditions, and a once-negative expectation experience can become a lucrative one.

-Generally, slot club or loyalty programs at casinos are tiered, meaning that once the progressive jackpot is hit, making the machine no longer advantageous to play, a player will retain his/her loyalty status for an extended period of time.
+Generally, slot club or loyalty programs at casinos have tiers.
+This means that once the progressive jackpot hits, making the machine no longer advantageous to play, a player will retain his/her loyalty status for an extended period of time.
 In a corporate gaming world where single companies own several properties around the country and even around the globe, having the higher tier status continues to pay dividends.

 Slot edges have changed over time with computers.
 An example from a few decades back is card pulling.
 A player could wait until the reels lined up in a way that opens up a bonus round of sorts — digital extras that award free games, free spins, or other chances to win without having to pay for additional movement of the machine and then pull their players card from the machine.

-These cards keep track of coin-in and wins and losses and are viewed by casino management and marketing to determine the value of a patron to the casino.
+These cards keep track of coin-in and wins and losses.
+Casino management and marketing view these to determine the value of a patron to the casino.
 A player’s goal is to appear to be a bigger loser in hopes of preferential treatment from casinos.

-Technology at the time would often register that the player spent the money to spin the machine, but once the card was pulled, the player account would not be updated to include the result from the activity of the bonus round.
-Slot manufacturers have long since eliminated this opportunity for player advantage, but that doesn’t mean that older versions of slot machines can’t be found in use today.
+Technology at the time would often register that the player spent the money to spin the machine.
+However, once they pulled the card the player account would not be updated to include the result from the activity of the bonus round.
+Slot manufacturers have long since eliminated this opportunity for player advantage.
+Of course, that doesn’t mean that older versions of slot machines can’t be found.

 The future of slot machines in the US